U.S. National Forest Campground Guide

 Forest Information

-The Talladega National Forest, comprised of two sections, which are located in central western and eastern Alabama, is 387,181 acres.
-There are six developed campgrounds, four of which met the selection criteria.
+The Talladega National Forest, comprised of two sections that are located in western and eastern Alabama, is 387,181 acres.
+There are six developed campgrounds, four of which meet the selection criteria.

 In the 18th century, when the first American settlers came to the area now known as Talladega National Forest was the land of the Upper Creek Nation.
 These Native People were a tribe within a confederation of tribes formed for there mutual protection.
 There isn't much physical evidence left of this confederation's presence but it is still with us in the place names found around the Forest.
 Even the name for the Forest, "talladega" meaning border town, recalls the area's Native People.
 (Ask for the "Indian Place Names of the Talledega National Forest" brochure at any of the Forest's District Ranger's offices.)